zapier/zapier-platform-cli/README.md

 In Zapier's Platform there are two primary resources you'll interact with via the CLI:

 * **App** - the base record that defines your App, named like "Joe's CRM".
-Most people only have one of these.
+Most people have one of these.
 * **Version** - a distinct implementation of an App, named like "1.0.0".
 Most people have many of these.

-If you are wanting to manage your **App*, you'll be using these commands:
+If you are wanting to manage your **App**, you'll be using these commands:

 * `zapier apps` - list the apps in Zapier you can administer
 * `zapier register "Name"` - creates a new app in Zapier